danielmsimuko/01-linux/README.md

 `$ sudo find /dirname -type f -name "*.type"` searches for all files ending with .type in your chosen directory.
 This can be .txt .log .html and more

-`$ sudo find /dirname -type f -user username` searches for files in a director which are owned by user username
+`$ sudo find /dirname -type f -user username` searches for files in chosen directory owned by user username

-$ which python -- finds where programme python is stored
-$ whereis apache2 | tr " " '\n' -- finds apache2 and pipes + translates info into readable lines
+### File and Directory Permissions

+----------FILE AND DIR PERMISSIONS---------- drwxr-xr-x --for directories
+-rwxr-xr-x -- for files
+$ sudo su - username -- become the user
+$ id (username) -- view user permissions
+$ sudo chown (username) (filename) -- change a files ownership
+$ sudo chown : (grpname) (filename) -- changes a files group ownership
+$ sudo chmod 644 (filename) -- changes file permissions numerically
+$ sudo chown -R usename1:groupname1 /home/deleteduser1 -- changing ownership recursively
+$ sudo chown username:grpname -- changes ownership of group
+$ find /dirnam/appnam -name "d*" -ok chmod 660 {} \; -- find app in dir, with name beginning d, change permissions and execute with confirmation
+$ find /home -nouser -nogroup -exec chown username:grpname {} \; -- find directory not owned by user or group and changes it to specified user/grp

 ### F